offensive-packaging/documentation/dnsrecon/index.md

    -r RANGE, --range RANGE
                          IP range for reverse lookup brute force in formats   (first-last) or in (range/bitmask).
    -D DICTIONARY, --dictionary DICTIONARY
                          Dictionary file of subdomain and hostnames to use for brute force.
-Filter out of brute force domain lookup, records that resolve to the wildcard defined IP address when saving records.
    -f                    Filter out of brute force domain lookup, records that resolve to the wildcard defined IP address when saving records.
    -a                    Perform AXFR with standard enumeration.
    -s                    Perform a reverse lookup of IPv4 ranges in the SPF record with standard enumeration.